Kunst, Markt, Kommunikation

 Kannada (also known as Canarese) is one among the few great living Indian literary languages that have officially been recognized as classical languages by the Government of India on account of their historical importance and literary richness.
 Today it is spoken by roughly 65 million people, is the sole official language of the south Indian state of Karnataka, and is recognized as one of the leading modern literary languages of India.
-This manual was especially written for the teaching of this Dravidian language in an academic setting, but is also suitable for private self-learning.
+This manual was specially written for the teaching of this Dravidian language in an academic setting but is also suitable for private self-learning.

 Arbeitsmigration nach Saudi-Arabien und ihre Wahrnehmung in Pakistan

 Labour migration to Saudi Arabia is considered a system-legitimising and commonplace phenomenon in Pakistan for economic, political, and cultural reasons: the Kingdom acts as an influential external actor in Pakistan at the (security) political, economic, and cultural levels.
 It is also the most important recipient country of Pakistani migrants.
 For these reasons, critical issues related to migration are rarely addressed in the Pakistani public sphere and are instead taboo.
 In recent years, however, new Pakistani public actors from civil society, media, and international organisations have begun to challenge this taboo.
 They want to make the precarious working and living conditions of migrants, structural violence, and the systemic exploitation within the migration process visible in the media.
 In this way, the new public actors contribute to a change in the media in Pakistan that challenges existing narratives and taboos on migration.
 Based on extensive empirical data, the book analyses the media practices and strategies used by these actors to expand limited public spaces on migration in Pakistan.

 Changes, Continuities, and Contingencies during the Twentieth Century